jeffskinnerbox/rpi-loader/README.md

 -----
 ## Building the Jupyter Notebook Environment
-Pewrsonally, I want a interactive and feature rich environment for doing my OpenCV work, and I found that in [Jupyter Notebook][55] does the trick.
+Personally, I want a interactive and feature rich environment for doing my OpenCV work, and I found that in [Jupyter Notebook][55] does the trick.
 Just like the OpenCV package, giving a proper introduction to Jupyter Notebook could fill multiple books, web pages, news articles, and in fact does!